melvyniandrag/Linux_Lecture_Notes/Week6/SignalHandlers/Readme.md

 ## SIGSTOP and SIGTSTP
 About the two:
-https://stackoverflow.com/questions/11886812/whats-the-difference-between-sigstop-and-sigtstp
+Pretty basic question.
+Here's a linux user on SO that doesn't understand the difference between tstp and stop.
+After tonight you can all answer the question confidently. https://stackoverflow.com/questions/11886812/whats-the-difference-between-sigstop-and-sigtstp

 you can ignore the SIGTSTP that is sent from the keyboard.
 There is no ignoring the SIGSTOP command, however.